-There are various reasons might want to soundproof a wall.
-With the current situation going on worldwide, there’s a good chance you might be working from home, at least temporarily.
+There are various reasons might want to soundproof a wall or a room.
+After the Covid situation going on worldwide, there is a good chance you or your neighbors might be working from home.

 If you’ve got kids or housemates, then you’re probably going to need peace and quiet, and thus, you’ll need to soundproof your walls!